 An average 250 human cases of Chlamydophila psittaci are reported annually in the United States.
 Clinical signs typically follows a 5 to 14 day incubation period.
 Disease ranges from subclinical to systemic illness with severe pneumonia.
 Most people demonstrate sudden onset fever, headache, malaise, and myalgia with a non-productive cough that can be accompanied by breathing difficulty and chest tightness.
 Splenomegaly and…

 Encephalitozoon cuniculi is an obligatory intracellular microsporidian parasite that can infect a wide range of mammals, including humans.
-The primary host for E. cuniculi is the rabbit.
-Infections in rabbits are typically subclinical…
+The primary host for E. cuniculi is the rabbit and infections in rabbits are typically subclinical.
+This zoonotic concern article reviews transmission and clinical disease in humans.

 Although fungal disease is uncommon in small mammals, dermatophytosis is the most common mycosis seen in clinical practice.
 Despite the low incidence of clinical disease, rodents are common asymptomatic carriers of dermatophytes.
 Fungal pathogens are generally more important for their zoonotic potential.
 Rodents are frequently asymptomatic carriers of ringworm, and transmission of disease to human caretakers is not uncommon.